bennettslin/yearlings_bobtail_app/presenceWork.md

 * Fixtures slide in from left or right, depending on xIndex. (/)
 * Presences are behind theatre. (/)

+* Cutouts and fixtures that persist across scenes should not transition.
+(Hold off for now.)

+* Handle transition order:

-# Presence transition order
+# Ideal presence transition order
 * Actors fade out
 * Cutouts and fixtures slide away
 * Cubes shift
 * Cutouts and fixtures slide in
 * Actors fade in

-* Cutouts and fixtures that persist across scenes should not transition.

 # Order upon load
 * theatre